mend/herodevs-replacements/README.md

 ```

 In Renovate terms, this means that all of the `packageRules` in the preset will be included in your Renovate config.
-This means that Renovate will raise "replacement" Pull Requests for any applicable libraries it finds.
+This means that Renovate will raise "replacement" Pull Requests for any applicable libraries it finds which have HeroDevs replacements available.

 ## Future Work